TomKrauss/pks-edit/doc/manual/find_replace.md

 ## Regular Expressions

-Regular Expression in PKS-Edit permit the following special characters:
+Regular Expression in PKS Edit permit the following special characters:

 - `.`  matches any character
 - `[a-z]` matches any character a-z